SecurityTokenStandard/EIP-Spec/Issue.md

 #### getDefaultTranches

-In order to provide compatibility with ERC777 we need to know which tranches to use when a ERC777 `send` function is executed.
+In order to provide compatibility with ERC777 the implementation needs to determine which tranches to use when a ERC777 `send` function is executed.

 This function returns the tranches to use in this circumstance.
 For example, a security token may return the `bytes32("unrestricted")` tranche, or a simple implementation with a small set of possible tranches could just return all tranches associated with a token holder.